 Note: Section 12 sets out the relevant principle relating to the placement of Aboriginal or Torres Strait Islander children.

-81. Matters relevant to placement of Aboriginal or Torres Strait Islander children
+81. Consultation before placement of Aboriginal or Torres Strait Islander child

-(1) The CEO must ensure that an officer who is an Aboriginal person or a Torres Strait Islander is involved at all relevant times in the making of a placement arrangement in respect of an Aboriginal child or a Torres Strait Islander child.
+Before making a placement arrangement in respect of an Aboriginal child or a Torres Strait Islander child the CEO must consult with at least one of the following —

+(a) an officer who is an Aboriginal person or a Torres Strait Islander;

+(b) an Aboriginal person or a Torres Strait Islander who, in the opinion of the CEO, has relevant knowledge of the child, the child’s family or the child’s community;

-(2) The CEO must consult with an Aboriginal or Torres Strait Islander agency, approved by the CEO for the purposes of this section, regarding the prospective placement of an Aboriginal child or a Torres Strait Islander child.
+(c) an Aboriginal or Torres Strait Islander agency that, in the opinion of the CEO, has relevant knowledge of the child, the child’s family or the child’s community.

+[Section 81 inserted by No. 49 of 2010 s.
+62.]

 82. Payment for care under placement arrangement

 The CEO may make payments to a person for or in relation to the provision of care for a child under a placement arrangement.